CÓMO ELEGIMOS LOS PERFUMES QUE ENCONTRARÁS EN ALL YOURS All Yours

 Why is there a balance between natural and synthetic in our choice of perfumes?

-First let's clarify both terms:
+Let's first clarify both terms:

 Although we are committed to analyzing which synthetic ingredients are a yes, and which are not necessary and, therefore, do not contribute anything to the formula.